 Digestion Regulating Properties

-Furthermore, the perceived benefits of taking aloe vera may be twofold: one as an anti-inflammatory agent, and the other as a prophylactic against the gastrointestinal irritant effects of NSAIDs (non-steroidal anti-inflammatory drugs).
-Clearly, an agent that can provide additional analgesic and anti-inflammatory effects for people with osteoarthritis would constitute a major breakthrough in the treatment of this potentially debilitating disease.
-The additional benefit of protection against gastrointestinal damage is also of particular importance.
+Furthermore, the perceived benefits of taking aloe vera may be twofold: one for helping with inflammation, and the other as a prophylactic against the gastrointestinal irritant effects of NSAIDs (non-steroidal anti-inflammatory drugs).
+The additional benefit of protection against gastrointestinal damage through the balancing of stomach acid is also of particular importance.
 NSAID-induced gastrointestinal toxicity has long been among the most common drug-related serious, adverse side-effects, including bleeding gastrointestinal ulcers and even deaths.